cqtan/swingly/README.md

 * **Live Demo**: https://swingly.herokuapp.com/
 * **PWA**: While accessible on the Desktop, it is really much meant for mobile use (Especially as a Progressive Web App).
+* **Sign Up**: No Email Verification!
+So you could actually also use a fake email.
+This is simply to make playing around with the app less tedious.
 * **Heroku (Free tier)**: Initial load takes a couple seconds (patience required but it's worth it!).
 * **Firebase (Free tier)**: Because of the limited amount of requests I can make to the Firebase services, the app only serves events of the current month instead of multiple months.
 * **Cats**: Contains a lot of random cat images as placeholders because why not?!